RumeelHussainbnb/CoreDAODocs/docs/FAQs/core-faqs.md

 ### 1. Where can I find the codebase for Core Chain?

 Core Chain advocates open source project building and hence we have all of our codebase available for community use.
-You can find Core DAO’s codebase and other developer tools on the [official GitHub account of Core Chain](https://github.com/coredao-org).
+You can find Core Chain’s codebase and other developer tools on the [official GitHub account of Core Chain](https://github.com/coredao-org).

-### 2. What are Core DAO’s official communication channels?
+### 2. What are Core Chain’s official communication channels?

 * **Telegram:** [https://t.me/CoreDAOTelegram](https://t.me/CoreDAOTelegram)
 * **Discord:** [https://discord.com/invite/coredaoofficial](https://discord.com/invite/coredaoofficial)